 - Hooks: These metrics indicate time spent within each WordPress hook.
 Time is calculated from the hook dispatch functions

 - Plugins and themes: These metrics indicate time spent within each WordPress plugin and theme.
 Time is calculated from the dispatch functions for hooks.

 By integrating your WordPress application with APM, you can view performance directly from your WordPress app's Administration page.
-For example, W3 Total Cache is one of New Relic's Connect partners that specializes in WordPress apps.
+For example, W3 Total Cache is one of New Relic's partners that specializes in WordPress apps.